ismms-himc/cytutils/README.md

 There were 50 or more warnings (use warnings() to see the first 50)
 ```

+*(Please disregard the warnings, these are generated since flowCore's
+`write.FCS` is still considered experimental.)*

 The script will import each FCS file, rename the relevant channels, and export
 a new FCS file under the `/channel_rename/` directory.
 In order to avoid
 accidentally overwriting the original FCS files, the new files will have the